webgpu-native/webgpu-headers/doc/articles/Asynchronous Operations.md

 Waits on any WGPUFuture in the list of `futures` to complete for `timeoutNS` nanoseconds.
 Returns when at least one `WGPUFuture` is completed or `timeoutNS` elapses, whichever is first.
 If `timeoutNS` is zero, all `futures` are polled once, without blocking.

-Returns @ref WGPUWaitStatus_Success if at least one `WGPUFuture` completes.
-WGPUFutureWaitInfo::completed is set to true for all completed futures.
-See @ref WGPUWaitStatus for other status codes.
+- Returns @ref WGPUWaitStatus_Success if at least one `WGPUFuture` completes.
+Each future which _just_ completed has its respective callback fired.
+Each future which _is_ complete has its corresponding @ref WGPUFutureWaitInfo::completed is set to true.

-Within this call, for any `WGPUFuture`s that completed, their respective callbacks will fire.
-Note that the timeout applies only to the "wait" phase, and does not affect the callback firing phase.
+  - Note that the timeout applies only to the "wait" phase, and does not affect the callback firing phase.
+- Returns @ref WGPUWaitStatus_TimedOut if the timeout passed without any futures completing.
+- Returns @ref WGPUWaitStatus_Error if the call was invalid for any of the following reasons:
+  - A @ref Timed-Wait was performed when WGPUInstanceFeatures::timedWaitAnyEnable is not enabled.
+  - The number of futures waited on in a @ref Timed-Wait is greater than the enabled WGPUInstanceFeatures::timedWaitAnyMaxCount.
+  - A wait was attempted with @ref Mixed-Sources.

 ### Timed Wait {#Timed-Wait}